Jaiendiran/PP_9.-Social-Feed/Info.md

 * Noticed a preferences sync issue.
 (Fixed)
 * The app loads all the posts, but it should be optimized to load the posts based on the options.
 * Found optimization and performance issues.
+* While trying to select a text on a post it select and click the post.